 Water for People intends to apply part of the funds from the Isoko y'Ubuzima project as defined in the BDS, towards the cost of the Project, to cover eligible payments under the contract for the Works.

 3. Ethics and mandatory requirements

-Following the spirit of USAID that requires that any bidders, Suppliers, contractors, and Consultants to comply with the ethics and mandatory requirements and reporting obligations of the following USAID Standard Provisions (a copy of which are attached as Exhibit C):
+All bidders, suppliers, contractors, and consultants must comply with the requirements and reporting obligations of the following USAID Standard Provisions for non-US organizations (a copy of which is attached as Section IX: